 I did some research and found that bleach rapidly loses it’s effective germ killing powers.
 Even in unopened bottles while it’s sitting on store shelves.
 Just 3 months after packaging, bleach is already down to 50% of it’s original strength.
 After a year it is basically ineffective – so your bleach might not even be cleaning as well as you think anyway.

 So what are our other options?
 There are plenty of essential oils that have disinfecting properties.
-A study found in the Journal of Antibicrobial Chemotherapy found that several essential oils were effective against major bugs like the flu and e coli – topping the list were tea tree oil and coriander.
+A study found in the Journal of Antimicrobial Chemotherapy found that several essential oils were effective against major bugs like the flu and e coli – topping the list were tea tree oil and coriander.

 I found a great post by Simple Life Mom with lots ideas for essential oil blends to use in disinfecting & cleaning – check that out here!
 I decided to combine the essential oil blends with this great Homemade Antibacterial Spray by Faithful Farmwife.

 The recipe’s main powerhouse is white vinegar which contains 5 percent acetic acid, which does have antimicrobial properties and has been shown to be effective against some strains of e coli.
-Vinegar is an awesome natural cleaner, but the thing it is not super at is cleaning up general grime and dirt.
+Vinegar is an awesome natural disinfectant, but it is not super at cleaning up general grime and dirt.
 Plain old soap & water are still your best bet for that.
 I love that her recipe includes a couple drops of dish soap – she marks it as optional but I would definitely recommend adding it.
 You can use liquid castille soap for a more natural option.

 Natural Tub Cleaner

 Now it’s time to tackle the tub – yuck!
 This is probably one of my least favorite cleaning chores.
 What I usually use is bleach spray and a Magic Eraser (which now that I read the back of the box to see just what is in Magic Erasers is something you should not use together!).